 Transformational festivals generally encourage attendees to respect the land that the event is held on.
-Because most are organized on a grassroots level, no one is getting paid to clean up afterwards.
+Because many are organized on a grassroots level, no one may be getting paid to clean up afterwards.
 Encouraging the leave no trace policy is the best and easiest way for clean up to occur.

-The image to the right (source: Huffington Post) was taken at this past years Glastonbury Festival.
+The image to the right was taken at this past years Glastonbury Festival in 2014.
 The grounds were left looking like a garbage dump.
 Most music festivals do not encourage leave no trace.
 And if they do, it is widely ignored.
 Festival-goers paying large amounts of money for their ticket expect someone to clean up after them.
 Festival organizers know this, and thus a cleanup crew is employed... which is fine, if it works for them.